Samia067/ShoeRinsics/README.md

 <p align="justify">
     We train our network in stages.
 We outline each step below.
     Note that paths should be set appropriately.
-    Dataroot specifies the path to the root directory containing datasets, Syn_train_dataset_dir and real_train_dataset_dir are the names of the synthetic and real training dataset directories.
+    Dataroot specifies the path to the root directory containing datasets.
+    Syn_train_dataset_dir and real_train_dataset_dir are the names of the synthetic and real training dataset directories.
     Weights_translator, weights_renderer, and weights_decomposer should specify path to corresponding saved models.
 </p>